-You can either use a free or paid VPN service, but always make sure it’s a legitimate VPN.
+You can either use a free or paid VPN service, but always make sure it’s a legitimate VPN or one of these top VPN providers.
 Even when you are at home, keep your location private by browsing in incognito mode.
 As well as data security, a VPN also has many other functions such as browsing in restricted geographical locations so it is always worthwhile installing one.

 One of the most effective ways to protect your data is to create strong passwords and regularly change them.
 Important sources of information, such as your laptop, credit card numbers, and bank account details, all require you to set a password, fingerprint, or touch ID.
 It’s important to create a unique password, but it shouldn’t be so hard that you can’t remember it.
 Be creative; you can think of a phrase and use the first letter of each word as your password.
 To make it stronger, you can even substitute numbers for certain words.

 For example, “I want to see the Arctic Ocean” can be shortened into 1W2StAO.
 Alternatively, you can use a mobile password manager tool to create and keep your passwords strong and unique across devices.
 You should not save passwords on your device, even if it is convenient and saves time; as there are criminals that need just one chink in the armor to get into the system to rob you blind.